 Chicago’s Maxwell Street Market will return on Sunday, May 28 for its annual summer run through to October.
 The historic free market is Chicago’s longest-running open-air market having first debuted back in 1912.

 After being canceled completely in 2020 and heavily adapted in 2021, the beloved market returned to normal last year once again offering Chicagoans the opportunity to browse everything from clothes to crockery, and, of course, experience live music and some of the best street food in the city.

 Taken from "Historic Chicago is in Chicago, Illinois"

 For over 110 years locals have browsed the market’s motley mix of ornaments and trinkets hoping to come across a bargain.

-While the majority of the city’s fabric is defined by international commercial enterprises and shopping, in general, is now dictated by online 24-hour delivery services, every Sunday for a few hours, Maxwell Street Market briefly restores shopping to its historic form of browsing and bargaining.
+While the majority of the city’s fabric is today defined by international commercial enterprises and shopping, in general, is now dictated by online 24-hour delivery services, every Sunday for a few hours, Maxwell Street Market briefly restores shopping to its historic form of browsing and bargaining.

 Brimming with handmade crafts, arbitrary items, and undetected treasures, the free market offers a wholesome Sunday Funday browsing the wide range of knickknacks with friends or family.

 More information can be found at Chicago.gov.